mklemm/jaxb-rich-contract-plugin/README.md

 ```
 Note: the `<extension/>` flag must be set to "true" in order to make XJC accept any extensions at all.

+Note: Version 4.0.0 brings an entirely different handling of plugin-specific command-line arguments, since the previous behavior has caused trouble for a lot of people trying to use different plugins.
+Now. every argument has to be prefixed with the plugin's name (see example above) and the order of appearance of arguments is completely arbitrary, i.e. it isn't necessary to put the "-X..."-Option
+that activates the plugin before the argument in the argument list anymore.

 Note: jaxb2-rich-contract-plugin implements JAXB and XJC APIs version 4.0.
 You most likely will have to add the dependencies to these libraries to your classpath effective at XJC runtime.
 See the `<dependencies>` element above on how to do this.

 ## constrained-properties